GenesisEducationKyiv/front-end-school-3-0-vlad0syk/ADR.md

-## Architectural Decision Record: Optimizing TrackItem Component and Track List Scalability
+## Architectural Decision Record: Improving Performance and Scalability of TrackItem and TrackList Components

 ### Status: Proposed